 - 1 tablespoon pepper

-- In a large skillet over medium heat, add half the butter.
+- In a large frying pan over medium heat, add half the butter.

 - Trim ends of asparagus by bending the stalk until the bottom breaks at the weakest point.
 Discard the ends.
 Plate tops in melted butter on skillet.